IgorPC/portal-noticias/README.md

-# portal-noticias
+# Portal Notícias

-Portal de Noticias desenvolvido no curso de Node.
-Prof Jorge Sant Ana
+Projeto desenvolvido no curso de Node JS do Professor Jorge Sant Ana

+<a href="https://www.udemy.com/course/curso-completo-do-desenvolvedor-nodejs/">Link do curso</a>